Last updated on March 14, 2019

-- Improve access to federally funded housing assistance by eliminating administrative barriers and encouraging prioritization of people experiencing or most at risk of homelessness.
-Implement housing anti-discrimination and eviction protection provisions under the Violence Against Women Act.
+- Improve access to federally funded housing assistance by eliminating administrative barriers and encouraging targeting and prioritization of affordable housing to people experiencing homelessness in a community and/or to populations that are especially vulnerable to homelessness.

-- Encourage collaboration between public housing agencies, multifamily housing owners, and homeless services to increase mainstream housing opportunities for people experiencing homelessness.
-Promote guidance on how public housing agencies and multifamily housing owners can adopt admissions preferences and coordinate with homeless services organizations to make referrals, assist with applications and lease-up, and provide supportive services.
+- Encourage collaboration between public housing agencies, multi-family housing owners, and homelessness services systems, and promote guidance on how public housing agencies and multi-family housing owners can adopt admissions preferences and successfully house people exiting homelessness.

 - Support states and communities to better target and align rental assistance and capital financing sources to support new construction and rehabilitation of affordable housing units that can be effectively accessed by people exiting homelessness.